ZahidHasan/zahidhasan.github.io/_posts/2020-11-24-accessing-windows-host-folder-from-linux-guest-in-vmware.md

 ---
 published: true
 key: '!!str'
-title: Accessing Windows (Host) Folder from Manjaro Linux (Guest) in Vmware
+title: Accessing Windows (Host) Folder from Linux (Guest) in Vmware
 tags: 'Vmware,Linux,Manjaro,Virtualization,Operating System,KDE'
 ---
 Assume you installed manjaro linux as a guest in virtualbox with windows host.
 Now you want to access folders through them.
 In order to do that follow the steps: